ISCPIF/viabilitree/example/bilingual/src/main/scala/viabilitree/example/bilingual/READMEbilingual.md

 The corresponding code is the following:

 ### Step 1: Code for the dynamics
-For the definition of the model: dynamics, perturbations, etc, a class Population is created.
+For the definition of the model: dynamics, perturbations, etc, a class *Bilingual* is created.
 Here it only stores the definition of the dynamics (1).
 ```scala
 import viabilitree.model.Dynamic
 import scala.math._